aaronfernandes4/CodeClauseInternship_MovieRecommendationSystem/README.md

 Deployment:

 Integrate the recommendation system into your movie platform or website, allowing users to receive personalized movie recommendations based on their preferences and behavior.

+It's important to note that k-NN recommendation systems have some limitations, such as scalability issues with large datasets and the "cold start" problem for new users or movies.
+Hybrid approaches that combine k-NN with other recommendation techniques, like matrix factorization or content-based filtering, can mitigate these issues and provide more accurate recommendations.